 The terminally ill deserve to die a dignified death with loved ones able to see them go in peace.
 But for Allison’s father, it was too late.
 Watch their story about the agonizing struggle against time and red tape that is all too familiar to so many Americans dealing with the criminal justice system.
 Tell your members of Congress to fix Compassionate Release!

 Posted by Brave New Films on Thursday, April 20, 2017

 The Problem: Congress gave federal courts the power to release federal prisoners early – commonly referred to as “compassionate release” – for “extraordinary and compelling” reasons such as imminent death or serious incapacitation.
 Congress authorized compassionate release because it realized that changed circumstances could make continued imprisonment senseless and inhumane.
 But if the Bureau of Prisons (BOP) refuses to bring prisoners’ cases to the courts, judges cannot rule on whether release is warranted.
 Unfortunately, the BOP rarely brings court motions for compassionate release.

-The Office of Inspector General (the DOJ’s internal watchdog) issued a scathing report that echoed a number of concerns raised by FAMM and Human Rights Watch, and cited as well additional issues and recommended changes.
+The Office of Inspector General (the DOJ’s internal watchdog) issued a scathing report that echoed a number of concerns raised by FAMM and Human Rights Watch, and provided a series of recommendations.

 For a full list of recommendations, see “The Answer is No” in the resources below.

 BOP Policy Statement on Compassionate Release (August 12, 2013)

 Video: The Broken Promise of Compassionate Release by Steve Sady, Esq.